Board of Directors and Advisory Council

 After working in private mixed animal practice in Barrhead, Alberta, Keith joined the Canadian Food Inspection Agency where he worked in various position prior to joining Alberta Agriculture and Forestry in June 2014.
 After two years with the Animal Health Section, he was appointed as Alberta’s Chief Provincial Veterinarian in June 2016.

 Dr. Lehman completed a two-year term as chair of the Council of Chief Veterinary Officers in December 2018.
 He has also been involved with early development of the Plant and Animal Health Strategy, CanSURV BSE, the national Antimicrobial Resistance Steering Committee, and serves as an ex-officio member on the Alberta Veterinary Medical Association Council.
-Dr. Lehman represents the Council of Chief Veterinary Officers on the National Farmed Animal Health and Welfare Council.
+Dr. Lehman represents the Council of Chief Veterinary Officers on the Animal Health Canada board.

 Leigh Rosengren